rsdoiel/antenna/journalism.md

 date: 2025-02-13, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Feb.
+13 at 11:50 p.m.</em>
 Students and faculty in some lab classes were evacuated from Young Hall after unidentified odors were reported.
-Students reported smelling an unidentified odor around 3:15 p.m.

 <br>